d-estevez/Compute_QuasiSCF_DAE/README.md

 Compute_QuasiSCF_DAE:

-This program computes a QuasiSCF via a PreSCF for regular linear time varying DAEs and provides the projector Pi_can accordingly to:
+The program from Generate_QuasiSCF_Steps computes a QuasiSCF via a PreSCF for regular linear time varying DAEs and provides the projector Pi_can accordingly to: